cube-js/cube/docs/content/Examples-Tutorials-Recipes/Accelerating-Non-Additive-Measures.md

     },
 ```

-So, this query will match the pre-aggregation above and, thus, will be accelerated:
+This query will match the pre-aggregation above and, thus, will be accelerated:

 ```javascript
 {